-2. S HARES S UBJECT TO THE P LAN.
+2. SHARES SUBJECT TO THE PLAN.

 - (a) Share Reserve.
-Subject to any adjustments as necessary to implement any Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Awards will not exceed the sum of (i) 2,000,000 new shares, plus (ii) the Prior Plan's Available Reserve; plus, (iii) the number of Returning Shares, if any, as such shares become available from time to time. - (b) Aggregate Incentive Stock Option Limit.
-Notwithstanding anything to the contrary in Section 2(a) and subject to any adjustments as necessary to implement any Capitalization Adjustments, the aggregate maximum number of shares of Common Stock that may be issued pursuant to the exercise of Incentive Stock Options is 25,000,000 shares.
+Subject to any adjustments as necessary to implement any Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Awards will not exceed the sum of (i) 700,000 shares that were approved at the Company's 2023 Annual Meeting of Stockholders, plus (ii) 2,000,000 shares that were approved at the Company's 2020 Annual Meeting of Stockholders, plus (iii) the Prior Plan's Available Reserve; plus, (iv) the number of Returning Shares, if any, as such shares become available from time to time. - (b) Aggregate Incentive Stock Option Limit.
+Notwithstanding anything to the contrary in Section 2(a) and subject to any adjustments as necessary to implement any Capitalization Adjustments, the aggregate maximum number of shares of Common Stock that may be issued pursuant to the exercise of Incentive Stock Options is 27,100,000 shares.